 Dr. Mary Sweeney Ellett, now a retired art historian, earned her MA and PhD from the University of Virginia.

-Celeste Fetta received her BA in art history with a minor in anthropology from The College of William and Mary, and holds an MA in decorative art history from the University of Glasgow.
-She is currently adult programs manager at VMFA.
+Celeste Fetta received her BA in art history with a minor in anthropology from The College of William and Mary and holds an MA in decorative art history from the University of Glasgow.
+She is currently Chief Educator (acting) and Adult Programs Manager at VMFA.

 Dawn Flores is a professional artist who has a BA and double-major in art and theater at Edgewood College, the University of Wisconsin – Madison, and Loyola University in New Orleans.